Kary01/challenge-profile-card/README.md

 ### What I learned

-In his practice I used the background CSS properties.
+In this practice I used the background CSS properties.
 For example:

 - The `background-image` property sets one or more background images for an element.